 When Alzheimer’s has robbed a loved one of understanding and mobility.
 Do you mean it?

 When your daughter tells you she’s pregnant continue here

 “I don’t feel very Christmassy this year.”

 “Why can’t I feel the excitement like I did when I was a child?”

 How many times have you heard something like that this year?
 How often have you read more here

-She couldn’t have been much older than my own children and we exchanged smiles as Brian and I moved into the row next to her.
+There was nothing unusual about her, she wasn’t much older than my own children and we exchanged smiles as Brian and I moved into the empty seats next to her.
 She didn’t sing during worship, but not everyone does.
 She shook my hand when we exchanged “Merry Christmas” greetings with our neighbors.

 Then, the pastor started his sermon, “Christmas!
 The most wonderful time of the year… except when it isn’t” and she started to cry.
 Things weren’t wonderful continue here